Does your baby grunt especially loudly during bowel movements? Do they sometimes cry when trying to pass stool?

 What Is Grunting Baby Syndrome?

+We’ll explain.
 Have you ever tried to rub your stomach while patting your head simultaneously?
 It takes a level of coordination that we’re not born with.
 Believe it or not, this kind of coordination is also required to have a bowel movement.

-What Does GBS Look Like?
+What Does Grunting Baby Syndrome Look Like?

 Perhaps you’re beginning to suspect your baby is suffering from GBS, but you want to be sure.

-If your baby is experiencing GBS they will likely also do the following things when trying to have a bowel movement:
+If your baby is experiencing GBS, they will likely also do the following things when trying to have a bowel movement:

 - Crying or screaming.

-- Turning red, or even dark purple.
+- Turning red or even dark purple.

 - Squeezing their abdominal muscles.

-How Can I Help GBS?
+How Can I Help My Baby With GBS?

-The bad news is there’s nothing you can do to stop or cure Grunting Baby Syndrome in your baby.
+The bad news is there’s nothing you can do to stop or cure grunting baby syndrome in your baby.
 The good news?
-It will clear up on its own by the time your baby is 3-4 months old, so when it comes to GBS there really isn’t much to worry about.
+It will clear up on its own by the time your baby is 3-4 months old.
+So when it comes to GBS, there really isn’t much to worry about.

-Some doctors might tell you to ease your baby’s discomfort by stimulating their anus with either cotton balls and Vaseline or an anal thermometer, but this may hurt more than it helps.
+Some doctors might tell you to ease your baby’s discomfort by stimulating their anus with cotton balls and Vaseline or an anal thermometer, but this may hurt more than it helps.

 Sometimes Doing Nothing Is Best